Annaremii/Academy/README.md

-# HTML Basics Course Repositoryb7
+# HTML Basics Course Repository

 Repository for the Course [HTML Basics](http://) at [Telerik Academy](http://)